 We are delighted to present the Summer 2018 Bidwells Timber Price Database.

-Since publication of our last report, which looked at standing conifer timber prices achieved in the six months to September 2017, the timber market has undergone perhaps the biggest period of change seen in decades.
+Since the publication of our last report, which looked at standing conifer timber prices achieved in the six months to September 2017, the timber market has undergone perhaps the biggest period of change seen in decades.

-Our last commentary (December 2017) stated that there were “current reports of supply shortages and increasing upwards pressure on standing sales values” – this has proved to be something of an understatement as the latest set of results for October 2017 – March 2018 clearly demonstrate.
+Our last commentary (December 2017) stated that there were “current reports of supply shortages and increasing upward pressure on standing sales values” – this has proved to be something of an understatement as the latest set of results for October 2017 – March 2018 clearly demonstrate.